robbinjohansson/v-siema/README.md

 ### Extras

 **`this.$refs.siema.init();`**
 Initiate the slider instance.
-This is normally not needed for a simple setup as the component will call the `init()` method when mounted, however it is useful if for example the `detroy()` method is being used and you'd want to re-init the slider manually.
+Useful for when example the `destroy()` method is being used and you'd want a way to re-init the slider manually.
+Please not that the slider component is automatically initiated when mounted.
+This helper is just a way for you to re-initiate the slider instance if/when needed.

 ## Changelog